Ctenucha rubroscapus

 Ctenucha rubroscapus, the red-shouldered ctenucha moth, is a moth of the family Erebidae.
 It was described by Édouard Ménétries in 1857.
 It is found in western North America, limited to low elevations west of the Cascade Mountains, south of Chehalis in Washington.

+Caterpillar

+The larva has white hair on a black body and an orange head.

+The larvae feed on grasses including Poaceae and Cyperaceae species, and species of the genera Dactylis and Elymus.

+Adult

+Adults fly at night in midsummer and prefer wet meadows where they feed on flowers.

 The length of the forewings is 19–20 mm.

-The larvae feed on Poaceae and Cyperaceae species, including species of the genera Dactylis and Elymus.
+The adult moth has black wings, with white tips.
+The head is black and red.
+The thorax is black with two red longitudinal stripes.
+The prothorax has a red apical patch.
+The abdomen is iridescent blue.